privacy-scaling-explorations/zkevm-specs/specs/opcode/F1CALL_F2CALLCODE_F4DELEGATECALL_FASTATICCALL.md

-# CALL opcode
+# CALL CTX opcode

 ## Procedure

 ### EVM behavior

-The `CALL` opcode transfer specified amount of ether to callee and creates a new call context and switch to it.
+1. The `CALL` opcode transfer specified amount of ether to callee and creates a new call context and switch to it.
-The `CALLCODE` opcode creates a new call context as if calling itself, but with the code of the given account.
+2. The `CALLCODE` opcode creates a new call context as if calling itself, but with the code of the given account.
+3. The `DELEGATECALL` opcode creates a new sub context as if calling itself, but with the code of the given account.
+In particular the storage, the current sender and the current value remain the same.
+4. The `STATICCALL` opcode creates a new sub context and execute the code of the given account, then resumes the current one.
+It does not allow any state modifying instructions or sending ETH in the sub context.

 This is done by popping serveral words from stack:

 1. `gas` - The amount of gas caller want to give to callee (capped by rule in EIP150)
 2. `callee_address` - The ether recipient whose code is to be executed (by taking the 20 LSB of popped word)
-3. `value` - The amount of ether to be transfered
+3. `value` - The amount of ether to be transfered, only just for `CALL` and `CALLCODE` opcode
 4. `call_data_offset` - The offset of call_data chunk in caller's memory as call_data for callee
 5. `call_data_length` - The length of call_data chunk
 6. `return_data_offset` - The offset of return_data chunk in caller's memory, which will be set to return_data from callee after call